-Getting primary care right is absolutely crucial to the future success of the health system in Southend, and our primary care strategy is another essential tool for ensuring our health system works for our citizens so they can access the right care, in the right place and at the right time.
+Getting primary care right is absolutely crucial to the future success of the health system in Southend.-on-Sea.
+Our primary care strategy is an essential tool for ensuring our health system works for our citizens so they can access the right care, at the right time and in the right setting.